tae73/tae73/README.md

 ### Hi there 👋
   I'm a M.S candidate in Department of Biomedical Systems Informatics, Yonsei University College of Medicine.

-  My research interest focuses on developing models and algorithms for tackling callenges in applying machine learning to real-world healthcare domain.
+  My research interest focuses on developing models and algorithms for tackling callenges in applying data science such as AI to real-world healthcare domain.

   Specifically, I mainly focus on the following methods: